 Posted on February 13th, 2011 in Community, Pet Health Issues | Comments Off

 Heading into the U.S. or returning to Canada with Fluffy or Fido?
 This article is aimed at providing pet owners with information on what pet-related issues might arise at the border crossing.
-This is meant as a guideline, and although you may not always be asked for all this information, you should be prepared in case you are asked.
+This article is meant as a guide, and although you may not always be asked for all this information, you should be prepared in case you are asked.

 First, identification via a tattoo or microchip is not mandatory but is strongly advised just in case you become separated from your pet while away.
 A microchip and a visible tag are best.

 A Rabies vaccine is necessary for crossing the border.
 You will need proof in the form of a Certificate signed by a licensed veterinarian.
 The vaccine should have been given at least 30 days before crossing into the U.S. This Certificate needs to include a detailed description of the dog including color, breed, sex, age, microchip information (if present) and markings.
 The Certificate will also give details about the vaccine given.
 The Rabies vaccine Certificate will indicate if it is valid for one or three years.

 Special note: A puppy younger than 12 weeks-old will not be allowed to be vaccinated for Rabies so no Rabies vaccine Certificate will be needed.

 Travelling back into Canada has similar requirements.
 Dogs over 12 weeks will need proof that a Rabies vaccine has been administered (i.e. a Rabies vaccine Certificate) and a tag to identify the dog.
 The one difference from the U.S. requirements is that a Rabies vaccine does not need to be given within 30 days travel, the vaccine is valid the moment it is given…..no 30 day waiting period.